plexsystems/konstraint/README.md

 `--output` Set the output directory and filename for the policy documentation.

-_Example: konstraint doc . --output examples/policies.md_
+_Example: konstraint doc --output examples/policies.md_

-## Template and Constraint Naming
+## How template and constraint naming works

 The name of the ConstraintTemplate is derived from the name of the folder that the policy was found in.

 For example, a policy found in: `policies/pod-volume-size-limits/src.rego` generates the following in the `policies/pod-volume-size-limits` directory:

-- A `ConstraintTemplate` (as `template.yaml`) with the name `podvolumesizelimits` and a `Kind` value in the spec section to `PodVolumeSizeLimits`.

-- A _constraint_ of `kind: PodVolumeSizeLimits` and name `podvolumesizelimits` (as `constraint.yaml`)
+- `template.yaml` (defining a ConstraintTemplate)
+  - kind: _ConstraintTemplate_
+  - name: _podvolumesizelimits_
+  - kind (to add to Kubernetes API): _PodVolumeSizeLimits_

+- `constraint.yaml` (implementing the above ConstraintTemplate)
+  - kind: _PodVolumeSizeLimits_
+  - name: _podvolumesizelimits_

-The tool works best with a folder structure similar to how Gatekeeper itself structures policies and templates. [https://github.com/open-policy-agent/gatekeeper/tree/master/library](https://github.com/open-policy-agent/gatekeeper/tree/master/library)
+_While not technically required, the tool works best with a folder structure similar to how Gatekeeper itself [structures policies and templates](https://github.com/open-policy-agent/gatekeeper/tree/master/library)._

-## Importing Libraries

-Importing a library is also supported, a rego library should be placed in the `lib` folder.

-`Konstraint` will then add the Rego from the library into the `libs` section of the `ConstraintTemplate`.

 ## Experimental